bloomdata-com-my/datasets/README.md

 +---+----------------------------------+------------------------+----------------+--------------+
 ```

-### 2. Adding Translated English Names along with the Original Product Category Names Using the Products and Product_Category_Name_Translation Tables
+#### 2. Adding translated english names along with the original product category names using the products and product_category_name_translation tables

 Below is an example showing the first 3 rows of the transformed_products table in the database and the missing value count in each column: